cldeluna/pyats_intro/README.md

 ***Parsing Text to get structured data***

-For example, if I'm getting show commands I'll use Ansible, Nornir, or Netmiko and then parse with TextFMS.
+For example, if I'm getting show commands I'll use Ansible, Nornir, or Netmiko and then parse with TextFSM.

 With PyATS, I can do all of those activities in just a few commands!!